-Dr Stuttaford's Oldie columns were a delight - full of information, wisdom and health-giving advice, often of great use to readers.
+Dr Stuttaford's Oldie columns were a delight.
 He will be deeply missed at Oldie Towers.
-Here, on the 70th anniversary of the National Health Service, he remembers meeting Nye Bevan, founding father of the NHS.
+In the 1950s, he met Nye Bevan, founding father of the NHS.

 A recent headline in the Times – ‘Top hospital cuts cancer care as a result of a lack of staff’ – is typical of many other newspaper headlines over the past year or two.
 The Times attributed some of the current problems at the Churchill Hospital in Oxford to a shortage of specialist nurses.

 Other newspapers have also drawn attention to the extraordinary decision, in some cases, to accept delays to treatment for those diagnosed with a malignancy.

 Jeremy Hunt, Secretary of State, suggested the present plight of the NHS makes it justifiable to delay admission of non-urgent but necessary surgical cases.
 But the downgrading of the non-urgent surgical cases, by rationing the number of cases admitted, will inevitably cause unacceptable distress and damage.

 The concept of the NHS was introduced before the end of the Second World War.
 It was designed to extend and improve on the state-aided medical services that had led to the introduction of ‘The Club’.
 The Club subsidised many, probably most, working men’s doctor’s bills.
 The NHS became a reality in 1948.
 It provided free medical care for everybody.
 It was a huge advance and its success owed much to Aneurin Bevan.
 He was a patient of my boss, so I was able to judge first-hand his combination of charm, determination and public spirit which made him such a force for good.